CHRIS ABRAHAM / Artistic Director

 Chris is a multi-award winning theatre and film director, dramaturg and teacher who has worked with Canada’s foremost artists and theatres, including the Stratford Shakespeare Festival, Canadian Stage Company, Tarragon Theatre, Segal Centre, Centaur Theatre, Globe Theatre, Theatre Junction, among many others.
 In 2000, he co-founded and was the Co-Artistic Director of Bill Glassco’s Montreal Young Company.
 In 2003, Chris directed the film adaptation of Kristen Thomson’s award winning hit I,Claudia for which he won a Gemini award.
 The film was also names one of 2004’s top ten Canadian films by the Toronto International Film Festival.

 A graduate of the National Theatre School’s directing program, Chris later served as Co-Director of the school’s renowned directing program (2006-2010).
-Chris was the recipient of the John Hirsch and Ken MacDougall awards and the Elinore and Lou Siminovitch Protege Award, for directors.
-Most recently, Chris directed the highly lauded Stratford Shakespeare Festival productions of For The Pleasure of Seeing Her Again, The Little Years and returns in 2012 to direct Thornton Wilder’s The Matchmaker.
+Chris was the recipient of the John Hirsch and Ken MacDougall awards and the Siminovitch award for Directing in 2013, as well as the Siminovitch protege award in the award’s inaugural year.
+Chris has directed the highly lauded Stratford Shakespeare Festival productions of For The Pleasure of Seeing Her Again, The Little Years, The Matchmaker, Othello, A Midsummer Night’s Dream in 2014 and returns in 2015 for The Taming of the Shrew.

-Chris lives on the Danforth area with his wife, actor Liisa Repo-Martell, and their daughter Hazel.
+Chris lives in the Danforth area with his wife, actor Liisa Repo-Martell, their daughter Hazel and son Leo.

 MONICA ESTEVES / Managing Director